eanger/crisp/notes.md

 - add special characters #\newline and #\space
 - add escaped characters to strings
 - do pretty printing of lists
+- maybe switch from distinct lexing tokens and value indicators

 # Evaluate